public speaking

 Why Do You Need Public Speaking?
 How to Set Goals Before a Presentation?

 Today, it feels like public speaking is made for true professionals only.
 They have that magic skill of managing the audience, know how to make people love them from the very first phrase, and they grew up on Ted Talks instead of cartoons, for sure.
+The truth is that public speaking is not for the elite at all.
+This skill resembles muscles that can be trained.

 We’re going to tell you how to prepare for a speech at a conference, meetup or live while avoiding panic from whether feedback, even if the audience consists of trolls only.
+Let’s start with discussing goals because the specific goal determines the future of your speech will be catchy or boring.

 Step 1.
 Set Personal Goals